20 Blogging Mistakes to Avoid

 If you’re currently blogging or thinking about blogging for your business, that’s fantastic!
 Blogging is truly one of the best ways to attract customers/clients for your business.
-BUT, there are plenty of blogging mistakes you can make that have a negative affect on your results.
+But, there are plenty of blogging mistakes you can make that have a negative effect on your results.
 In order to avoid them, you need to know what they are.
 This is why this blog covers 20 of the most common blogging mistakes to avoid.
 Keep reading!

 1. Making your intros too long